Frequently Asked Questions

 If I had lap-band surgery prior to January 1, 2010, will adjustments be covered under this benefit?

-If the prior surgery was performed at Duke and if you have 5 years of continuous service, the adjustments may be covered only at Duke.
+If the prior surgery was performed at Duke and if you have 5 years of continuous service, the adjustments will be covered only at Duke.

 When lap-band adjustments are required, what is my member responsibility for payment?